 The Netherlands, or as some call it “Low Country,” lies well beneath sea level.
-If nature were to be allowed to run wild more than 40% of the region would be under the sea.
-As you can imagine this is a big problem for a country looking to lay its roots and call this neck of the woods home.
-To combat nature’s water forces; windmills and dykes were invented and unintentionally became an iconic symbol representing the Dutch.
+If nature were to be allowed to run wild, more than 40% of the region would be under the sea.
+As you can imagine this is a big problem for a country looking to lay its roots and develop.
+To combat nature’s water forces, windmills and dykes were invented to keep the Netherlands dry.
+In doing so they unintentionally became an iconic symbol representing the Dutch.

 Many years ago, what is now the town of the Kinderdijk, was a peat bog sandwiched between raging rivers and the sea.
-Settlers who wanted to build homes and farm the fertile swamp lands, began to construct dykes, water barriers, to keep the river and sea water out.
-The problem; rainwater and groundwater still flooded the inside of the establishment and needed to be removed.
+Settlers who wanted to build homes and farm the fertile swamplands began to construct dykes, water barriers, to keep the river and seawater out.
+The problem – rainwater and groundwater still flooded the inside of the establishment and needed to be removed.
 The solution; the birth of the first windmill prototype.

 Visit the site for a walk, boat ride or bike on some of the best cycling trails of the country.
-For €7.00 you can visit the Kinderdijk UNESCO World Heritage site and learn all about the history of irrigation all the while hearing the clanking of the spinning mills in the background.
-It’s a pretty relaxing atmosphere!
+For €7.00 tourists can visit the Kinderdijk UNESCO World Heritage site and learn all about the history of irrigation all the while hearing the clanking of the spinning mills in the background.

+You’d have to have een klap van de molen to not to visit this surreal place.
+It’s a pretty and relaxing atmosphere!
 The ambiance of birds, reeds and wide open green spaces is an experience worth relishing.
-It is also a prime example of man working together with wind and water, this UNESCO heritage site, is a tribute to an ancient tradition and has put the Netherlands on the map.
+It is also a prime example of man working together with wind and water in a tribute to an ancient tradition and has put the Netherlands on the map.

 Combine beer tasting with urban beauty on your Netherlands vacation.
 Stop for a drink or stay for a tour at Amsterdam's only windmill brewery.